Part I: The Early Years

 Mary did not attend her husband's funeral and had no family members from Springfield come to her side during this difficult period.
 She became bedridden for the next 40 days and refused callers who came to offer their sympathy, which in turn created talk of her impropriety in dealing with her husband's death.

-President Andrew Jackson was anxious to settle into the White House and his new role; however, he patiently waited for Mary to leave the White House.
+President Andrew Johnson was anxious to settle into the White House and his new role; however, he patiently waited for Mary to leave the White House.
 During her period of confinement, she was oblivious to the goings on around her; the White House staff took advantage of her preoccupation and began looting valuable items.
 (The following year, the Congressional Committee on House Appropriations investigated the thefts and whether Mary had a hand in the disappearance of these items.
 She was cleared of any involvement.)

 Mary began to contemplate her future.
 Most suggested she return to Springfield, but to return to Springfield where she'd enjoyed so much gaiety with her husband was out of the question.
 It was also the place where she'd lost Eddie.
 She finally decided on Chicago and on the same day that the Union chose to celebrate their victory in war, Mary, Robert and Tad boarded a train for Chicago.